grmaciel/android-kotlin/README.md

 # android-kotlin
-An android project using Kotlin
+An android project for Wather Forecast using Kotlin

-Self study, still deciding on the technologies to use :)
+Technologies so far:
+* KotterKnife
+* Retrofit 2
+* Dagger 2
+* RxJava